Reliability, quality and value for money are the hallmarks

 We are proud of our long track record for success within our plastic injection moulding service.

 The variety of different thermoplastics, from basic commodity polymers to advanced and specialised engineering grades, is vast.
-We have the expertise to advise on suitability of materials and to carry out necessary trials.
+We have the expertise to advise on materials’ suitability and carry out necessary trials.
 You don’t have to worry about venturing into the unknown – our experts will be there to advise and assess every step of the way.

 We are well-equipped with modern plant and injection moulding machinery operating with the size range of 300kN to 2,500kN (30t – 250t).

-Most molds in injection molding machines are made from metal – normally steel or aluminium.
-This is to ensure an accurate shape, as well as to enable the mold itself to withstand the injection molding process.
-The molds are precision matched to the specifications given by the customer.
-They can be used to create small batches, as well as large-scale orders.
-The molding process works by forcing molten material into the machine at high pressure to fill the mold cavity and form the required shape.
+Most moulds in injection moulding machines are made from metal – typically steel or aluminium.
+This is to ensure an accurate shape, as well as to enable the mould itself to withstand the injection moulding process.
+The moulds are precision matched to the specifications given by the customer.
+They can be used to create small batches and large-scale orders.
+The moulding process works by forcing molten material into the machine at high pressure to fill the mould cavity and form the required shape.
 The liquid is then left to cool and harden into the finished solid plastic component.

-There are various types of polymers that are used in the plastic injection molding process.
+Various types of polymers are used in the plastic injection moulding process.
 The range in their properties and different types are used to create different final effects, textures and finishes.
-For example, polyethylene terephthalate (PET) is commonly used for robust, molded plastic packaging such as jars, bottles and tray containers.
-Polypropylene (PP) is sought-after for textile packaging due to its resistance to chemicals, solvent and acids.
+For example, polyethylene terephthalate (PET) is commonly used for robust, moulded plastic packaging such as jars, bottles and tray containers.
+Polypropylene (PP) is sought-after for textile packaging due to its resistance to chemicals, solvents and acids.
 Polyvinyl chloride (PVC) is also used in the textile industry and is prized for its softer, more flexible texture.

 Our plastic moulding injection service is known across a wide range of industries.
 We are especially renowned for our work with new projects, assisting with brand new designs and ideas and advising on the best materials for the purpose, always with an eye to reducing the costs and lead times involved.

-The injection molding process is a straightforward one that involves feeding a material like plastic pellets into a hopper.
-The pellets are melted into a liquid and fed into a mold that has been specially designed to create the required component.
-As the liquid enters the mold at high pressure, it fills the cavity and is left to harden into a solid.
-It is then ejected and quality checked.
-Plastic injection molding allows a huge variety of designs, colours and finishes for excellent customisation.
-The resulting parts are suitable for a huge range of applications across several industries.
+The injection moulding process is a straightforward one that involves feeding a material like plastic pellets into a hopper.
+The pellets are melted into a liquid and fed into a specially designed mould to create the required component.
+As the liquid enters the mould at high pressure, it fills the cavity and is left to harden into a solid.
+It is then ejected, and quality checked.
+Plastic injection moulding allows a huge variety of designs, colours and finishes for excellent customisation.
+The resulting parts are suitable for a vast range of applications across several industries.

-Thanks to the variety of polymers that can be used to create plastic injection molded products, there is a huge range of products that can be created using this method of production.
-Most, if not all major industry sectors use injection molded plastics, from food and drinks packaging to textiles, medical implantable devices, automobile parts and construction tools and components.
-Plastic injection molding is also used for advertising materials, industrial containers, surgical instruments, children’s toys, plastic signage and whole lot more.
+Thanks to the variety of polymers that can be used to create plastic injection moulded products, a vast range of products can be created using this production method.
+Most, if not all, major industry sectors use injection moulded plastics, from food and drinks packaging to textiles, medical implantable devices, automobile parts and construction tools and components.
+Plastic injection moulding is also used for advertising materials, industrial containers, surgical instruments, children’s toys, plastic signage and a whole lot more.